Azure/azure-sdk-for-net/sdk/documentintelligence/Azure.AI.DocumentIntelligence/MigrationGuide.md

 ### Accessing an existing long-running operation

-Storing the ID of a long-running operation to retrieve its status at a later point in time is still not supported in `Azure.AI.DocumentIntelligence` 1.0.0.
+With the exception of the new batch analysis API, storing the ID of a long-running operation to retrieve its status at a later point in time is still not supported in `Azure.AI.DocumentIntelligence` 1.0.0.
 There are no straightforward workarounds to support this scenario.

 ## Additional samples